-The Protected Groundwater Area also includes all waters that are collected and disposed of or recharged at or near the existing groundwater supply.
+Category G-3 exists only outside the protected groundwater area and includes all waters that are collected and disposed of or recharged at or near the existing groundwater supply.
 Vertically, the zone for this category extends from the surface to 20 ft (6 m) below the surface.
 Disposal methods that may result in discharges to groundwater within this zone include, but are not limited to, ponding basins, rapid infiltration, slow rate land treatment, surface or spray irrigation and all subsurface discharges (seepage, leaching).
-All discharges within this zone may require discharge permits under these regulations (GEPA 2010).